zindlerb/emscripten-pthreadfs/pthreadfs/README.md

 ## Known Limitations

-- The code is still prototype quality and **should not be used in a production environment**.
+- The code is still prototype quality and **should not be used in a production environment** yet.
+It is possible that the use of PThreadFS might lead to subtle bugs in other libraries.
 - PThreadFS requires PROXY_TO_PTHREAD to be active.
 In particular, no system calls interacting with the file system should be called from the main thread.
 - Some functionality of the Emscripten File System API is missing, such as sockets, IndexedDB integration and support for XHRequests.
 - PThreadFS depends on C++ libraries. `EM_PTRHEADFS_ASM()` cannot be used within C files (although initializing through `emscripten_init_pthreadfs()` is possible, see the `pthreadfs/examples/sqlite-speedtest` for an example).
 - Only in-memory storage (MEMFS) and OPFS Access Handles (FSAFS) are available as backends for PThreadFS.

-  In particualar, there is no support (yet) for IDBFS.
-Limited support is available for the Storage Foundation API.
+  There is no support (yet) for persisting data into IndexedDB (the way IDBFS works).
+Limited support is available for the Storage Foundation API as backend.
 - Performance is good if and only if full optimizations (compiler option `-O3`) are enabled and DevTools are closed.
 - Using stdout from C++ only prints to the Javascript console, not the Emscripten-generated html file.